 Rebutia steinbachii subsp. verticillacantha (F. Ritter) D.R.
 Hunt

-Sulcorebutia verticillacantha (basionym), Weingartia steinbachii subsp. verticillacantha, Weingartia verticillacantha
+Sulcorebutia verticillacantha, Weingartia steinbachii subsp. verticillacantha, Weingartia verticillacantha

-Rebutia steinbachii subsp. verticillacantha is a clumping cactus, growing flat to the ground and readily forming, especially in cultivation, clumps of many heads from the bases.
-Single heads are globular, grey-green to dark olive green sometime tinged red, not completely hidden under the covering of spines, up to 1.4 inches (3.5 cm) tall and wide.
-It one of the innumerable local form of the very variable Rebutia steinbachii with 13 to 21 spiraling ribs, no central spines, and 12 to 14 pectinated radials.
+Rebutia steinbachii subsp. verticillacantha is a cactus that grows flat to the ground, readily forming, especially in cultivation, clumps of many heads from the bases.
+Stems are grey-green to dark olive green, sometimes tinged red, not completely hidden under the covering of spines.
+They are globular and up to 1.4 inches (3.5 cm) in diameter.
+It is one of the forms of the very variable Rebutia steinbachii with 13 to 21 spiraling ribs, no central spines, and 12 to 14 pectinated radials.
 Rings of light purple flowers with a contrasting yellow-orange throat brighten up the plant in spring.

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the popular Rebutias without too much trouble.
 Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter, to promote better blooming.
 Watering should be done carefully, allowing the plant to almost dry out between waterings.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 For the best viewing, instead of propagating your offsets, let the plant for a large cluster.
 When it blooms, this will make a stunning display.
 Lastly, make sure to fertilizer during the growing season for the best results.